sarpba/AI_Dubbing/README.md

 # AI-dubbing is a semi-automatic video (podcasts, movies, series) Dubbing system.
 ## Translate any video into your native language and keep the voices of the characters.

+## The new main_app is not finished yet, but the main_bash2.py fully working.
+The new dubbing app is mostly working in eng->hun way only.
+If you want to use other language, then need to modificat the code.

 The project uses the following AI models:

 OpenAI Whisper,